Tradition & Cookery

 Romanians are friendly and open, and the foreigners are warmly welcomed.
 The discussions with the tourists are habitual for the Romanians, who will always find a communicational path, even if they don’t know the language.

-The main ingredients used by the Romanian chefs are: the pork, cow and lamb, fish, vegetables, milk and diary and fruits.
+The main ingredients used by the Romanian chefs are the pork, cow and lamb, fish, vegetables, milk and dairy, and fruits.